statisticalbiotechnology/bibook/bibook/msa/profileHMM.md

 ### Disadvantages

 Despite their strengths, Profile HMMs have limitations.
-The conditional independence criterion, which assumes that the emitted sequence is independent of other emissions given the hidden state, can limit the model's ability to capture correlations between different positions in the sequence.
-As a result, Profile HMMs may model interdependencies between positions within a sequence.
-I.e. if amino acids covary between two positions in a sequence the HMM will not be able to recognize such a pattern.
+The conditional independence criterion, which assumes that the emitted sequence is independent of other emissions given the hidden state, limits the model's ability to capture correlations between different positions in the sequence.
+As a result, Profile HMMs cannot model interdependencies between positions within a sequence.
+I.e. if amino acids covary between two positions in a sequence the HMM will not be able to represent or recognize such a pattern.